-- (e) The desirability of the company maintaining a reputation for high standards of business conduct. - Staff receive annual training on conduct, business standards, integrity and ethics. - The Board regularly commissions external consultants or law firms to provide expert input on selected topics.
-These ensure that the Company's procedures remain up to date and in line with the very best market practice. - Details of the FCA annual business plan and other relevant communications are circulated and discussed each year to identify areas of focus. - (f) The need to act fairly as between members of the company. - The Company's ordinary shares are all held by Thesis Holdings Limited and are not listed. - Following a management buy-out in 2017, private equity investors, management, the chair and senior managers hold shares in the ultimate holding company, Regit Topco Limited.
-Each of the ultimate beneficial owner groups is represented on the Board.
+- Staff receive annual training on conduct, business standards, integrity and ethics. - The Board regularly commissions external consultants or law firms to provide expert input on selected topics.
+These ensure that the Company's procedures remain up to date and in line with the very best market practice. - Details of the FCA annual business plan and other relevant communications are circulated and discussed each year to identify areas of focus. - The Company's ordinary shares are all held by Thesis Holdings Limited and are not listed. - Staff receive annual training on conduct, business standards, integrity and ethics. - The Board regularly commissions external consultants or law firms to provide expert input on selected topics.
+These ensure that the Company's procedures remain up to date and in line with the very best market practice. - Details of the FCA annual business plan and other relevant communications are circulated and discussed each year to identify areas of focus. - (h) The need to act fairly as between members of the company. - The Company's ordinary shares are all held by Thesis Holdings Limited and are not listed.

-Approved by the Board of Directors and signed on behalf of the Board on 27th July 2022.
+Approved by the Board of Directors and signed on behalf of the Board on 26th July 2023.